illinois-cs241/illinois-cs241.github.io/_slides/lovable_linux.md

 **BUT** with ASID or PCID (intel) may not be necessary
 * Used to identify which process an entry is from
 * Address space identifiers (ASID) assigned dynamically
-* interactive processes don't get ASIDs
+* Interactive processes don't get ASIDs
 * ASID's are short, too short to identify all processes
-* stored in a data structure and optimized for cache usage
+* Stored in a data structure and optimized for cache usage

 <vertical />
 Step 3: Choose next process (scheduler's job)